 We also process your personal data for direct marketing of our goods and services.

-We use Google Analytics, a web analysis service provided by Google Inc. (‘Google’).
-Google Analytics uses ‘cookies’, which are text files placed on your computer, to help the website analyze how users use the site.
-The information generated by the cookie about the use of this website by our visitors is generally transmitted to a Google server in the USA and stored there.
+After accepting Google cookies by crossing the checkboxes in our cookie notice when you first visit our website, we use Google Analytics, a web analysis service provided by Google Inc. (‘Google’).
+Google Analytics uses ‘cookies’, which are text files placed on your computer, to help the website analyse how users use the site.
+The information generated by the cookie about the use of this website by our visitors may be transmitted to a Google server in the USA and added to your individual profile.
+Since there is no legal base for transferring personal data to the USA, we do this only if you agree by consenting to Google Cookies.
+As soon as a new Privacy Shield Agreement will be signed between Europa and USA, we will adapt our procedures according to the new legal base.

-On this website we use the offer of Google Maps.
+In case of your explicit prior consent we use the offer of Google Maps on this website.
 This allows us to display interactive maps directly on the website and allows you to conveniently use the map function.

 By visiting the website, Google receives the information that you have accessed the corresponding subpage of our website.
 In addition, the access data mentioned above in this declaration will be transmitted, in particular the IP address.
 This occurs regardless of whether Google provides a user account that you are logged in to or whether there is no user account.
 When you’re logged in to Google, your information will be directly associated with your account.
 If you do not want your profile to be associated with Google, you must log out before activating the button.